ruby-grape/grape/README.md

 If you want to use ActiveRecord within Grape, you will need to make sure that ActiveRecord's connection pool is handled correctly.

-In the old days we could use ActiveRecord's `ConnectionManagement` middleware in your `config.ru` before mounting Grape.
+In the old days you could use ActiveRecord's `ConnectionManagement` middleware in your `config.ru` before mounting Grape.

 But this class was removed on ActiveRecord 5.
 So, if you want to use ActiveRecord you will need to handle